What is 211?

 - Visit www.arkansas211.org

-– Dialing 211 connects you to a trained Community Resource Advisor 24 hours a day, 7 days a week
+- Dial 211 to talk with a trained Community Resource Advisor 24 hours a day, seven days a week

 - Text your ZIP Code to 898211 (TXT 211)